nonlocalmodels/NLMech/docs/content/install-instructions.md

 # Installation

 This tutorial guides you how to install [NLMech](https://github.com/nonlocalmodels/NLMech) from scratch.
-In addtion, we provide some [Docker files](https://github.com/nonlocalmodels/buildscripts/blob/main/Docker/) to build the conde on [Fedora](https://getfedora.org/), since we use the same OS on [Circle-CI](https://app.circleci.com/pipelines/github/nonlocalmodels/NLMech).
+In addition, we provide some [Docker files](https://github.com/nonlocalmodels/buildscripts/blob/main/Docker/) to build the code on [Fedora](https://getfedora.org/), since we use the same OS on [Circle-CI](https://app.circleci.com/pipelines/github/nonlocalmodels/NLMech).
 In addition, we provide some [bash script](https://github.com/nonlocalmodels/buildscripts/tree/main/bash) to install the code in one step.

 In this installation guide, we will use a set of [scripts](https://github.com/nonlocalmodels/HPCBuildInfrastructure) to build the code on HPC clusters.

-## Prerequists
+## Prerequisites

 * Any gcc compiler collection (gcc) > 4.9, however, gcc >= 8 is recommended
 * Lapack and BLAS are required.
-Here, we recommend to isntall these libraries using the package manager.
+Here, we recommend to install these libraries using the package manager.

 ## Using the HPCBuildInfrastructure